Here’s the top 50 Power BI Interview Questions and Answers on various topics, such as data modeling, DAX, Power Query, and refresh options galore.

 Q1.
 What is SSRS and how does it differ from Power BI?

-SSRS (SQL Server Reporting Services) is a server-based report generation tool focused on traditional, code-driven report development, while Power BI is a modern, graphical, cloud-based data visualization platform.
+SSRS stands for “SQL Server Reporting Services” and is a server-based report generation tool focused on traditional, code-driven report development, while Power BI is a modern, graphical, cloud-based data visualization platform

 Feature | SSRS | Power BI |